GrinonBarrett/Taksidos/To Do.md

 A pot you put on an open fire for 2d6+38 minutes.
 Once ready, the pot explodes and a large loaf of bread pops up.
 If it is not caught, it will land in the fire.

-Hexekhar, hexagonal fusion of the Fauxezakhar and Zezykhar.
-Each of the six eyes can fire beams of a  type of its choice.
-It is much faster, can drain foes of energy with its pubiscis, teleport once per encounter, has strong resistance against magical effects and attacks, and causes more mayhem than before.
-Can see through illusions and magical effects that cause darkness.
-It is also quite intelligent.
-It also explodes on death.

-Fauxazakhar, a dippelganger og a Zezykhar, it drains foes with uts pubisicis, the eyes are orange, green, and brown, and it has necrotic and illusory features.
-If it kills a Zezykhar by fatigue from feeding on it, it becomes a Hexekhar.

 A ghostly hand that can grab, crush, punch, block, and slap foes.
 Hovers to move, but can hover at greater speeds over surfaces.

 Make a Crocutta based creature.